top of page

 Communications Manager

-Kayde is a nature lover and lifelong musician, and has been both a Teaching Artist and on the admin team at a number of Virginia nonprofits.
-She has been working in admin and customer service for 13 years, and really enjoys working remotely with MMEA.
+Kayde is a nature lover and lifelong musician, and has been both a Teaching Artist and on the admin team in a number of Virginia nonprofits, specializing in healing arts and music education.
+She has been working in admin and communications/marketing for 15 years, and really enjoys working remotely with MMEA.

 Andie Sante